mmintel/tinacms-fields/example/src/pages/index.md

 title: tinacms-condition-field
 slug: /
 useReadme: false
-body: a
+test: It works!!
 frontmatter:
-  test: It works!!
+  test: some test
+body: boddyyy
 ---
 # tinacms-condition-field
 To try out, open the sidebar and toggle the *use readme* setting.
 All unneccessary fields will be hidden and that's exactly what this field does.
 It toggles fields based on a condition.